Slackadays/Hajime/README.md

 # Hajime
-A fully-featured, high-performance Minecraft server startup script suite.
+A fast and fully-featured Minecraft server startup script suite.

 # Discord
 For discussion, rapid support, development updates, and announcements about Hajime, join our Discord at https://discord.gg/J6asnc3pEG.

+# Quick Installation
+Use this command to install Hajime in one step.
+It will download and automagically compile the latest version available on GitHub.
+```
+curl https://raw.githubusercontent.com/Slackadays/Hajime/master/install.sh | sh
+```
+Like with all shell scripts, check the install.sh file first for any potentially malicious commands.

+# Why?

-# The Big Problem
+## The Big Problem
 Most other startup scripts are either bare-bones shell scripts or systemd services.
 Some utilities let you create a custom shell script for your server, but then you have to go a website and enter your server's information, copy that script, download it to the server, and more.
 Yuck!
 This "script" is a little different because it provides way more features and is always blazing fast thanks to being compiled C++.

-# Requirements
+## Requirements
 There are currently a couple prerequisites.
 You'll need a POSIX-compliant system, so this means Linux or FreeBSD or MacOS.
 Also, to use the one-step installation option and its compilation path, your platform will need to support the git and g++ packages.

-# Why C++?
+## Why C++?
 I decided to make this script in C++ to help me learn it as well as get acceptable performance no matter how many features I add.
 There's also a lot of standard libraries available for C++ and that might be an advantage over something like shell script.
 Plus, "Modern C++" features are great for memory safety and beautifying code.

-# What's up With That Name?
+## What's up With That Name?
 "Hajime" is simply "begin" in Japanese.
 I know this because I hear it every time I train with my judo instructor.

-# Quick Start
-Use this command to install Hajime in one step.
-It will download and compile the latest version available on GitHub.
-```
-curl https://raw.githubusercontent.com/Slackadays/Hajime/master/install.sh | sh
-```
-Like with all shell scripts, before running, make sure to review the install.sh file to check for any potentially malicious commands.

 # Instructions (WIP)